If you’re wondering how much this is going to cost you, read this.

 What I Do

 Custom WordPress themes make up a lot of my work.
-In a way that’s obvious — WordPress is the most popular platform for websites that there is and it’s use continues to grow.
-A business, or a person, trying to differentiate themselves or to establish a personal brand need a theme built to their requirements.
+In a way that’s obvious — WordPress is the most popular platform for websites that there is, its use continues to grow, and the 5.0 release scheduled for sometime in 2018 with the new Gutenberg editor will make it spectacularly better (although opinions differ on the matter).
+A business, or a person, trying to differentiate themselves or to establish a personal brand needs a theme built to their requirements.
 That’s what I do.

 Starting small and building what you need keeps the user interface as simple as possible, making your task of updating content, which is what you should be concentrating on, as easy as possible.
 Avoiding unnecessary options and extensions that are often found in general-purpose templates speeds things up, not only for you but also for your visitors.